LiorSinai/liorsinai.github.io/_posts/2020-07-27-sudoku-solver.md

 [wiki]: https://en.wikipedia.org/wiki/Sudoku
 [online-solver]: https://www.sudoku-solutions.com/

-## Conclusion
+## 5. Conclusion

 I hope you enjoyed reading about my Sudoku solver.
-In some ways, being able to solve every Sudkoku puzzle in under a second trivialases the appeal of Sudoku.
+In some ways, being able to solve every Sudoku puzzle in under a second trivialises the appeal of Sudoku.
-Norvig says he wrote his solver to actively do this, to cure people of this "virus".
 But I still like to solve mildly challenging Sudokus by hand.
 It helps me to take my mind off things and relax.